Adroiti/docs-for-code-review-tools/checkstyle-JavadocTagContinuationIndentation.md

-Pattern: Incorrect indentation of continuation lines in at-clauses
+Pattern: Wrong indentation of continuation line in at-clause

 Issue: -